brainstem-org/brainstem_support/docs/datamodel/schemas/consumables.md

 ## Single wire electrode

-A single wire electrode used for neural recording or stimulation.
+A simple yet effective tool for measuring electrical activity at a single site.
+Single wire electrodes are commonly used in studies examining neural or muscular electrical activity.

 | Field | Description |
 |:------|:------------|